AMasquelier/CPPlot/README.md

 		Clock::sleep(1000);
 		n++;
 	}
-  This example create a sinus function with more data every econd
+  This example create a sinus function with more data every second

   ![alt text][Demo]